Spraveen8-chary/song-prediction/README.md

 - TextBlob
 - Other dependencies...

+# Note
+Get your ClientID and Secret code from spotify developers dashboard

 # Usage
 Explain how to use the song prediction feature within your Flask-based project, including any configuration or setup required.